prameshk/Optimal-Strategy-Transit-Assignment/README.md

 # Optimal-Strategy-Transit-Assignment

-Optimal-Strategy-Transit-Assignment is a repository for the static transit assignment python code proposed by [Spiess and Florian (1989)](https://www.sciencedirect.com/science/article/pii/0191261589900349)
+Optimal-Strategy-Transit-Assignment is a repository for the static transit assignment python code.
+The mode was proposed by [Spiess and Florian (1989)](https://www.sciencedirect.com/science/article/pii/0191261589900349).

+## What is optimal strategy transit assignment?